This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Melbourne is Australia’s culture capital

 If you want to be submerged in cultural attractions during your visit to Australia, I highly recommend visiting Melbourne over Sydney.
-One of the (many) reasons why Melbourne is Australia’s culture capital is that it’s home to a plethora of art galleries and museums.
+One of the (many) reasons Melbourne is Australia’s culture capital is that it’s home to many art galleries and museums.
 This includes the National Gallery of Victoria – Australia’s largest and most-visited art gallery, the Australian Centre for Contemporary Art and the Australian Centre for the Moving Image.
-There’s also Melbourne Museum, the largest museum in the Southern Hemisphere.
-I actually worked at the Melbourne Museum and it has a selection of family-friendly interactive displays.
-Furthermore, it features exhibits on natural history, indigenous culture and fashion and technology.

 Related posts: Here are over 50 things to do in Melbourne and free things to do in Melbourne, which will undoubtedly keep you busy!